Lettres provinciales: Literature

-Rufus Suter has stated that the letters became "the model for the satirical essay in French" and have become "the only legacy of Jansenism that continue to inspire the religious imagination".
+Rufus Suter has stated that the letters became "the model for the satirical essay in French".
 In the 17th century the Letters were the more known and influential of Pascal's two books, but over time it was eclipsed by his Pensées in this regard, as the subject matter of the Letters became less topical.
 During The Enlightenment the work was of interest as a work of literature, influencing Voltaire's Letters Concerning the English Nation (1733) and Montesquieu's Persian Letters (1721).
 Voltaire wrote that "All types of eloquence are contained in these letters."
 He also called them "the best-written book that has yet appeared in France."
 When Jacques-Bénigne Bossuet was asked what book he would rather have written had he not written his own, he answered, the Provincial Letters of Pascal.
 Francis X.J.
 Coleman writes that although the issues discussed in the letters are "superannuated and dusty", "One may not believe a single statement in the New Testament, or in the Aeneid, and still use them with great success in teaching or learning Koiné Greek or classical Latin.
 The same holds true of the Provincial Letters: they form the most pure masterpiece in the French language".

+Moral and theological

+Jean Mesnard writes of the Lettres that they are "the most important example of a whole class of works, a very abundant class, provoked by the debates between the Jesuits and the Jansenists.
+This controversial literature is to-day little known", while Suter considers them as "the only legacy of Jansenism that continue to inspire the religious imagination".

 Pascal's attacks on the Jesuits and their practice of casuistry which he maintained resulted in lax morality were influential, so much so that in 1920 Hilaire Belloc remarked that the Letters "have been in the past unceasingly used, and are even still used, as a weapon against the Catholic Church".
 Frederick Copleston, in his A History of Philosophy, critiques Pascal's attacks on the Jesuits and casuistry: "He selects for mention and condemnation extreme cases of moral accommodation from certain authors, and he tends to confuse casuistry itself with the abuse of it.
 Furthermore, he tends to attribute to moral theologians unworthy motives which were certainly absent from their minds".
 He felt that the letters exhibited a "failure to distinguish between the fundamental and valid principles of moral theology and the abuse of casuistry".
 However he added that "for good measure he accused the Jesuits of hypocrisy.
 In one sense he got the better of the dispute.
 For he was a brilliant writer, whereas his opponents did not produce any answer which was capable of having an effect equal".
 The doctrine of probabilism, which Pascal condemned as another manifestation of the Jesuits' lax morality, was already under heavy criticism by this time.
 This was amplified by the Letters and it has been said that they were "especially detrimental to probabilism's long-term reputation".